frommelmak/aws-scripts/README.md

   -l ID_LIST [ID_LIST ...], --id_list ID_LIST [ID_LIST ...]
                         Do not filter the result.
 Provide a InstanceIds list instead.
   -i IGNORE, --ignore IGNORE
-                        Do not show hosts lines containing the "IGNORE" pattern in the tag Name
-  -e EXECUTE, --execute EXECUTE
+                        Do not show hosts lines containing the "IGNORE" pattern in the tag Name -e EXECUTE, --execute EXECUTE
                         Execute a command on instances -r REGION, --region REGION
-                        Specify an alternate region to override the one defined in the .aws/credentials file -u USER, --user USER  User to run commands if -e option is used.
-Ubuntu user is used by default
+                        Specify an alternate region to override the one defined in the .aws/credentials file -u USER, --user USER  User to run commands (if -e option is used).
+Ubuntu user is used by default -c {direct,bastion-host}, --connection_method {direct,bastion-host}
+                        The Method to connect to the instance (if -e option is used).
+                        If the instance exposes the SSH port on a public IP, use direct.
+Otherwhise choose bastion-host.
+                        This method look for the hostname and username inside the .ssh/config file to reach the target instance.

 ```

 ec2-reserved.py